| |

 spatchcocked turkey on a rack in the baking pan

-• Heat the oven to 450 F. Rub the oil all over the turkey, sprinkle with salt and pepper, and let it stand at room temperature for 20 minutes.
+• Heat the oven to 450°F. Rub the turkey with olive oil, sprinkle with salt and pepper, and let it rest at room temperature for 20 minutes.

-• Roast for 1 hour and 15 minutes, or until the thickest part of the thigh reaches 165 F on an instant-read thermometer or oven probe.
-Let the turkey stand for 20 minutes.
+• Roast for 1 hour 15 minutes to 1 hour 35 minutes, or until the thickest part of the thigh reaches 165°F on an instant-read thermometer or oven probe.
+Let the turkey rest for 20 minutes before carving.

 Nutrition